 As I have come to realise after my first six months in the Netherlands, language tells you a lot about a country and its culture, and the lack of a word for ‘sorry’ is linked to that famed Dutch directness that you’ve heard so much about.
 If you’ve lived here for any length of time, though, you come to understand that it is a far more subtle and complex notion than just being direct for the sake of it.

 So why don’t they say ‘sorry’?

 And, perhaps even more perplexing for an Englishman, why don’t they queue?
-Of course the answer is that they do, when it’s necessary.
-But if something can be achieved quicker and more efficiently without queuing, then they do that.
+Of course, the answer is that they do, but only when it’s necessary.
+If something can be achieved quicker and more efficiently without queuing, then they do that.
 And this is what lies behind the lack of ‘sorry’.
 When you think about it, it doesn’t serve a purpose.
 Why say it at all, unless you really have just run over someone’s foot with a truck?

 The catch is, of course, that when the English say ‘sorry’, they never really mean it.
 There’s always a big gulf between what they say and what they mean (this is what makes English comedy so good).
 If you bump into someone and they say ‘sorry’, they’re not actually apologising.
 It’s more like an interjection, an ‘oh!’ than a genuine expression of sorrow.

 Like the Dutch, then, the English aren’t really sorry, but they just say they are.
 Adjusting to this new reality is only one of the many challenges of living in a new country, but once you begin to see beneath the surface you might realise that we’re not so different after all.
 Sorry!